Skip to main content

 The robotic age: modern manufacturing techniques and the rust belt economy

 However, no golden age lasts forever.
 As the rest of the world recovered from the devastation of war, international manufacturing became more robust and competitive.
 Emerging technology, particularly more advanced computer systems, allowed for radical advancements in manufacturing processes.
 The first industrial robot appeared in a General Motors factory in 1961.
 The influence of robotics in manufacturing would steadily increase through the coming decades.
 In 1990, half as many Americans worked in US auto manufacturing facilities as in 1950.
-Despite this halving of the workforce, the American auto sector produced 33% more vehicles per year in the 1990 as it did in 1950.
+Despite this halving of the workforce, the American auto sector produced 33% more vehicles per year in 1990 than it did in 1950.

 Job losses from automation weren’t evenly distributed across the country.
 Hundreds of thousands of well-paying union jobs evaporated in the American manufacturing heartland—now commonly referred to as the rust belt.
-This once-thriving Midwest region stretching from Illinois south to Kentucky and east through New York saw its population decline by over four million residents from the mid 20th century to the year 2000.
+This once-thriving Midwest region stretching from Illinois south to Kentucky and east through New York saw its population decline by over four million residents from the mid-20th century to the year 2000.
 This represented a 35% population decline in the region’s top manufacturing cities.

-Despite automation’s clear role in the decline of the rust belt region, the factors contributing to manufacturing decline are varied.
+Despite automation’s clear role in the decline of the Rust Belt region, the factors contributing to manufacturing decline are varied.
 High interest rates and appreciation of the US dollar through the 1970s made US exports far less enticing to foreign markets.
 This economic squeeze on manufacturing both necessitated change—automation could help make American factories competitive again—and depressed employment in the sector.

 The gilded cage many workers found themselves in would lead to animosity as automation and economic factors slowly starved the auto sector.
 It is interesting to consider the popular narrative of declining manufacturing work in the US: robots showed up and took all the jobs.
 In reality, complex economic and geopolitical factors necessitated the change.
 Perhaps it’s human nature to fixate on the tangible rather than the nebulous.
 A robotic arm on an assembly line killing ten factory jobs is easy to grasp.
 Purchasing power parity and interest rates are more slippery.

-The digital age: personal computers, the internet, and social media
+The digital age: personal computers, the Internet, and social media

 Computing enabled the sort of factory automation that radically impacted the manufacturing sector in the United States, but it was just a taste of what was to come.
-The popularization of the home computer through the 1980s and ‘90s resulted in radical shifts in culture and economics on par with the printing press and the industrial revolution.
+The popularization of the home computer through the 1980s and ‘90s resulted in radical shifts in culture and economics on par with the printing press and the Industrial Revolution.

 Have you ever typed a letter on a typewriter?
 If so, you’ll understand just how revolutionary a personal computer could be.
-Even the most rudimentary word processor offers an editing experience unrivaled by any analog system.
+Even the most rudimentary word processor offers an editing experience unrivalled by any analog system.
 The backspace key alone is revolutionary.

 The printing press enabled mass media for the first time in history.
 The internet enabled instant mass media for the first time.
-A news report that may have taken weeks to spread through Renaissance Europe, or days to spread around the globe in the mid-20th century could now be shared across the world in seconds.
+A news report that may have taken weeks to spread through Renaissance Europe or days to spread around the globe in the mid-20th century could now be shared across the world in seconds.

 This rapid access to information has proven to be a double-edged sword.
 While information and education have never been more democratized, consumer trust has never been lower than today.
 Internet users are confronted by spam, scams, and misinformation in a way that never occurred before the digital age.
 This erosion of trust has resulted in significant transformation in sales and marketing.
 The average person is far more media-literate today than they would have been in the ‘80s.
 Where ads of yesteryear often relied on product benefits and simple sales propositions, today’s advertising industry leverages more nuanced consumer psychology to produce results.